gitcnd/Math-LiveStats/README.md

 ## stddev($window\_size)

-Returns the standard deviation for the specified window size.
+Returns the standard deviation of the values for the specified window size.

 ## pvalue($window\_size)